Welcome to Bramfield House School

 - The shared ownership of the school felt by the pupils

-The progress of pupils in all Year Groups will be monitored by the Form Teacher, Teaching Assistant and allocated Key Workers.
+The progress of pupils in all Year Groups will be monitored by the Key Stage Leader, Form Teacher, Teaching Assistant and allocated Key Workers (for residential pupils).
 This will include the pupils’ academic attainment, their behaviour and their attendance.
 There is close liaison with the Senior Leadership Team, the Team Leaders and the child’s parents/carers.
 They provide individual support aimed at improving pupils’ behaviour and encouraging them to fulfil their potential in the classroom.
 They come to know their pupils exceptionally well and have a vital role to play in ensuring that pupils make the most of their time at Bramfield House School.

 Meet the Headteacher

 Dee qualified as a teacher in 1983 and has been working in special needs education for over 25 years.
 She has wide ranging experience, spending time running youth centres in London (gaining a Diploma in Youth and Community), as well as holding senior management positions in day and residential schools in England and Scotland, helping to develop the skills of children and young people with social, emotional and behavioural challenges.

 Dee has been at the helm of Bramfield House School for 18 years, starting out as Deputy Headteacher and progressing within two years to Headteacher.
 While she holds a strategic role, overseeing both education and residential, she also keeps in regular contact with pupils, having breakfast and lunch with them on a daily basis.

 She said: “Bramfield House has a very enthusiastic team and is fully committed to its children – we don’t give up on anyone and successfully develop emotional and social skills in order for our young people to succeed.
 We have an ethos of trust and mutual respect which allows our pupils to maximise their potential.”